Installation

 If you are using other distributions than Debian or its derivatives you should install by yourself the software packages listed above.
 Their names in other distributions can differ from the names of the Debian-packages.

-Some of the above packages are only required for some choice of Yade compilation options, for desired Yade features, in the subsequent cmake configuration of compilation.
-If a required package is eventually not installed the related features will be disabled automatically with a message appearing during cmake output (at the end, in particular).
-Generally speaking, it is advised to watch for notes and warnings/errors, which are shown by cmake in the following.
+configuration of compilation.
+If a required package is eventually not installed the related features will be disabled automatically with a message appearing during cmake

-Compilation configuration
+Compilation configuration¶

-Then, inside the build-directory of the above folder structure, you should call cmake to configure the compilation process, passing a path to install folder (as an option) and the path to sources:
+to configure the compilation process, passing a path to install folder (as an option) and the path to sources:

 cmake -DCMAKE_INSTALL_PREFIX=../install ../trunk